-Contact details for key personal responsible for this CNMP are detailed in Table 2.1 (note these details are to be confirmed prior to construction).
+Contact details for key personal responsible for this CNMP are detailed in Table 2-1 Table 2.1 (note these details are to be confirmed prior to construction).
+Any changes to Table 2.1 shall be communicated to all parties via the Community Liaison Person as and when required.
+A full copy of Table 2.1 shall be included in that communication.
 The Alliance Manager and Environmental Manager are ultimately responsible for implementing this CNMP.